unosquare/litelib/README.md

 ##Example

 Create your model class.
 Use the `Table` attribute you specify the name of the table you want to map your model to.
 Also note we inherit from `LiteModel`.
-If you wish to crete a unique index on a column, use the `LiteUnique` attribute on a property.
+If you wish to create a unique index on a column, use the `LiteUnique` attribute on a property.
 If you wish to index a column, then simply use the `LiteIndex` attribute.
 Please note properties with complex datatypes will not be mapped to the database.

 ```cs
 namespace Models